cosmos/cosmos-sdk/docs/architecture/adr-063-core-module-api.md

 	GetCometInfo(context.Context) Info
 }

-type CometInfo interface {
+type CometInfo struct {
-	Misbehavior() []abci.Misbehavior // Misbehavior returns the misbehavior of the block
+  Evidence []abci.Misbehavior // Misbehavior returns the misbehavior of the block
-	// GetValidatorsHash returns the hash of the validators
+	// ValidatorsHash returns the hash of the validators
-	// For Comet, it is the hash of the next validators GetValidatorsHash() []byte
+	// For Comet, it is the hash of the next validators ValidatorsHash []byte
-	GetProposerAddress() []byte            // GetProposerAddress returns the address of the block proposer GetDecidedLastCommit() abci.CommitInfo // GetDecidedLastCommit returns the last commit info }
+	ProposerAddress []byte            // ProposerAddress returns the address of the block proposer DecidedLastCommit abci.CommitInfo // DecidedLastCommit returns the last commit info }
 ```